aquasecurity/tfsec/docs/checks/aws/dynamodb/table-customer-key.md

 title: DynamoDB tables should use at rest encryption with a Customer Managed Key
 ---

+# DynamoDB tables should use at rest encryption with a Customer Managed Key

 ### Default Severity: <span class="severity low">low</span>

 ### Explanation